AckerApple/ack-path/README.md

 //write file promise
 Path.join('file-name.js').writeFile(string).then().catch()

+//created directory if not existant.
+Does not take into condsideration if path is actually a file (file path will be created as a folder path)
+Path.param().then()

-//created directory if not existant Path.paramDir().then()
+//created directory if not existant.
+Takes condsideration if path is actually a file and only creates folder path Path.paramDir().then()

 //string manipulation